ajtroup1/AdamTroup-430-Project/README.md

             @pkg myPackage
             @desc This package contains functionality.
             @usage Use this package by doing X.
-            @deps
             @dep (someDependency) This package depends on dependency X.
             @dep (someDependency2) This package also depends on dependency Y.
         */
       ```
 - ## File